Contentstack-Solutions/bulk-asset-upload/README.md

+**Not officially supported by Contentstack**

 # Contentstack Assets Upload and Publish tool

-Built.io Contentstack is a headless CMS with an API-first approach that puts content at the centre.
+Contentstack is a headless CMS with an API-first approach that puts content at the center.
 It is designed to simplify the process of publication by separating code from content.

 This tool helps you to upload asset files stored in a folder on your system into your stack and publish it.
-However, this tool does not work for asset files stored in nested folders..
+However, this tool does not work for asset files stored in nested folders.

 ## Installation